Cabernet Sauvignon Wine Guide

 The Cab origin is unsure, perhaps it comes from Spanish Rioja, but it’s all conjecture.

-The only certainty is that Bordeaux is the preferred region for production, the best terroir for this grape.
-Bordeaux’s style creates intense, full, balsamic wines, where a long barrel aging has tamed all its muscles, and it focuses more on austerity and depth than brute strength.
+The only certainty is that Bordeaux is the preferred region for production and has the best terroir for this grape.
+Bordeaux’s style creates intense, full, and balsamic wines, where long barrel aging has tamed all its muscles, and it focuses more on austerity and depth than brute strength.

-The perfect (and most used) blend is made with Cabernet Sauvignon plus Cabernet Franc and Merlot; the last two soften its “taste” to take the edge off, adding roundness.
+The perfect (and most used) blend is made with Cabernet Sauvignon plus Cabernet Franc and Merlot; the last two soften its “taste” to take the edge off and add roundness.

 Hot weather conditions (not in France) allow the fruit to mature fully.
 This is why it is possible to find some bottles of monovarietal Cabernet Sauvignon.

-As a fault, Cabernet Sauvignon matures late, which may cause a possible incomplete end of this process.
+As a fault, Cabernet Sauvignon matures late, which may cause a possible incomplete end to this process.

 Merlot, Franc, and Petit Verdot are grown in Bordeaux too because of the blend and as insurance for bad Cabernet vintages.